arbaz0010/LiveOS/docs/rpi5-uefi.md

 # Raspberry Pi 5 UEFI firmware: selection, pins, and known limitations

-NightRun on Pi 5 runs as a standard AArch64 UEFI application on top of a TF-A + EDK2 firmware port.
+LiveOS on Pi 5 runs as a standard AArch64 UEFI application on top of a TF-A + EDK2 firmware port.
 This file records which firmware we use, why, how it is built, and what is known not to work. **Read this before touching the firmware setup; update it whenever a pin changes.**